blt04/puppet-rvm/README.markdown

 Puppet Module for Ruby Version Manager (RVM)
 ==============================================

+This module handles installing system RVM (also known as multi-user installation as root) and using it to install rubies and gems.
+Support for installing and configuring passenger is also included.

+We are actively using this module.
+It works well, but does have some issues you should be aware of.
+Read through the troubleshooting section below if you run in to problems.

 ## Add Puppet Module

-Before you begin, you must add RVM module to your Puppet installation.
+Before you begin, you must add the RVM module to your Puppet installation.
 This can be done with:

     $ git clone git://github.com/blt04/puppet-rvm.git /etc/puppet/modules/rvm